 The actuary's approach to calculating employer contribution rates involves the projection of each employer's future benefit payments, contributions and investment returns into the future under 5,000 possible economic scenarios.
 Future inflation (and therefore benefit payments) and investment returns for each asset class (and therefore employer asset values) are variables in the projections.
-By projecting the evolution of an employer's assets and benefit payments 5,000 times, a contribution rate can be set that results in a sufficient number of these future projections (determined by the employer's required likelihood) being successful at the end of the employer's time horizon.
-In this context, a successful contribution rate is one which results in the employer having met its funding target at the end of the time horizon.
+By projecting the evolution of an employer's assets and benefit payments 5,000 times, a contribution rate can be set that results in a sufficient number of these future projections (determined by the employer's required likelihood) being successful at the end of the employer having met its funding target at the end of the time horizon.